garyfleming/lets-begin/lets-begin.md

 ^ Unordered solutions are where you know you don't know, but you think you could know.
 ^ Unordered solutions can be examined for heuristics -> evaluating principles that achieve the goal, but very changeable, must be re-evaluated
+^ Maybe we don't know how to do routing between points on a complex terrain map, but we can come up with a measure of effectiveness for routing algos (distance, rapid ascent/descent) and try them

 ---